Efficient Equilibrium Computation in Symmetric First-Price Auctions: Preliminaries

+So far, we have not imposed any conditions on the bidding space $B$.
+Following the related literature on the computational complexity of the problem (see, e.g., \citep{fghlp2021_sicomp,fghk24,fghk2025,chen2023complexity}), for our main results in \cref{sec:cfpa} we will assume that the bidding space $B$ is \emph{discrete}.
+More precisely, $B=\{b_1,b_2,\ldots,b_m\}$ is a \emph{finite} subset of $[0,1]$, which is given explicitly as part of the input, by listing its elements\footnote{For all bidding spaces that we consider, we will have $b_1=0$, which can naturally be interpreted as the choice of the bidder to abstain from the auction.} $0=b_1 < b_2< \dots < b_m < 1$.
+Again following the literature, we will refer to this variant as the \emph{Continuous First-Price Auction (CFPA)}.\footnote{The term ``continuous'' here refers to the value space which is the whole interval $[0,1]$, as opposed to discrete values spaces which have also been studied in the literature, e.g., in \citep{fghk24,fghk2025}.}

-Note that, in the CDFPA, every (monotone) bidding strategy $\beta: V\map B$ is a piecewise-constant function.
-Given the discrete bidding space $B=\{b_1,b_2,\ldots,b_m\} \subset[0,1]$\footnote{For all bidding spaces that we consider, we will have $b_1=0$, which can naturally be interpreted as the choice of the bidder to abstain from the auction.}, we can represent $\beta$ by specifying \emph{jump points} $0=s_0\leq s_1\leq \ldots \leq s_m=1$ such that $\beta(v)=b_j$ when $v \in (s_{j-1},s_j]$.
-Notice that the ordering between the jump points is not strict, meaning that some of them might coincide resulting in certain bids in $B$ not being used by $\beta$.
+As a result, every (monotone) bidding strategy $\beta: V\map B$ in the CFPA is a piecewise-constant function and will be represented by specifying \emph{jump points} $0=s_0\leq s_1\leq \ldots \leq s_m=1$ such that $\beta(v)=b_j$ when $v \in (s_{j-1},s_j]$ (and $\beta(s_0)=\beta(0)=b_1=0)$.
+Notice that the ordering of the jump points is not strict; this means that some of them might coincide, resulting in some bids of $B$ not being ``used'' by $\beta$.
 This will be the canonical representation of strategies, and hence of equilibria, throughout the paper; see \cref{fig:discretebidding} for a pictorial view.
 We also note that previous works on the problem \citep{fghlp2021_sicomp,chen2023complexity,fghk2025} use the same representation for the output of the auction.